 Coatings for internal surfaces are represented by the following products: AKRUS® primer Praym and enamel AKRUS® Long, designed for anticorrosive protection of tanks operated under the impact of oil, as well as ballast tanks.
 AKRUS® Long Aqua enamel, designed to protect food containers.
 AKRUS® Pipe enamel, designed for anticorrosive protection of steel pipes and pipelines.

-Yes, paint storage in a closed container is possible at negative temperatures up to -30C.
-Before use, heating of coatings to room temperature is mandatory.
+Paint storage in a closed container is feasible even at negative temperatures down to -30°C. However, prior to use, it is essential to heat the coatings to room temperature.